dbca-wa/wastd/docs/index.rst

-data custodians retiring or not being salaried, outdated datasheets collecting incomplete, inconsistent, incorrect data --, then a solution much like WAStD or BioSys would be required to mitigate that risk, and sufficient care had to be taken to hand over the not always documented, often living business knowledge from current custodians to permanent departmental staff.
+data custodians retiring or not being salaried, outdated datasheets collecting incomplete, inconsistent, incorrect data --, then a solution much like WAStD or BioSys would be required to mitigate that risk, and sufficient care had to be taken to hand over the not always fully documented, often living business knowledge from current custodians to permanent departmental staff.

 The roll-out of the improvements in handling turtle strandings will cross over